 rawtx is a Golang module that helps you (and me) answer questions about raw Bitcoin transactions, their inputs, outputs and scripts.
 I use rawtx for example in mempool.observer.

 Timeline of the Bitcoin development history

-I think to fully understand the rationale behind the current state of Bitcoin development, knowledge about historical events is essential.
-So I created an open source project containing the data for a timeline of historical of developments in Bitcoin.
+To fully understand the rationale behind the current state of Bitcoin development, knowledge about historical events is essential.
+I created an open source project containing the data for a timeline of historical of developments in Bitcoin.
 Most data points are adopted from a talk John Newbery gave on the History and Philosophy of Bitcoin Development.
 I’ve used this timeline in my blog post The Incomplete History of Bitcoin Development.

 A toy plugin for c-lightning to export all payments made with a c-lightning node to a csv file.
 I build this a few days after Blockstream released the plugin support in c-lightning v0.7 to show how simple it is to build plugins.